dliktorius/azure-data-factory-beginners/README.md

 ## Azure Data Factory ARM Template
 You may use the included _arm_template.zip_ file and Import it into Azure Data Factory to recreate the entire factory, with pipelines, datasets and linked services (datastore connections).

-__Note: When importing the Data Factory ARM Template, you will be forced to specify Azure SQL Database connection strings and must provide values specific for YOUR environment.__
+__Note: When importing the Data Factory ARM Template, you will be forced to specify Azure SQL Database connection strings and must provide values specific for YOUR environment.__  You can obtain a sample connection string for each Azure SQL Database from the Connection Strings blade within the Azure Portal for said database server.

+## SQL Scripts
+The _Sales Orders Queries.sql_ script file contains queries used during the demo.
+The _DeltaSyncDemo.sql_ script file contains statements used to create the table and stored procedure used by the _DeltaSyncPipeline_.